 And, as a result of its collaboration with universities and research institutions, we are actively helping to shape the future of machining.

 Among the main reasons that titanium is such an attractive option for aircraft manufacturers are its tensile strength at high temperatures, its low specific weight and its resistance to corrosion.
 However, its low thermal conductivity makes machining more difficult, as the process heat is transferred to the workpiece and the tool, rather than being carried off with the chips.
 Lubrication and the correct machining parameters, on the other hand, make for a cool process.
 Thanks to its decades of experience in working with titanium, Team Cutting Tools can define the appropriate combination of carbide grade and geometry.
-And so, thanks to our extremely robust solutions, efficient production processes can be created even in this material.
+And you have our extremely robust solutions to thank, even with a material such as this, for your efficient manufacturing processes.

 Many years of experience with all common single and mixed material stacks in the aerospace industry, plus other combinations, e.g. with steel or Inconel.

-CFRP and GFRP are on the one hand extremely tough, yet they have a very low specific weight.
-The highest priorities in the machining of highly abrasive fibre composites are ensuring clean fibre cutting, preventing delamination and avoiding projecting fibres.
-A long tool life or tight tolerances can therefore only be achieved by using adapted geometries and high performance diamond coatings or cutting tools equipped with PCD.
+CFRP and GFRP are extremely tough, yet they have a very low specific weight.
+The top priorities when machining highly abrasive fibre composites are ensuring clean fibre separation, preventing delamination and avoiding projecting fibres.
+A long tool life or narrow tolerances can therefore only be achieved by using adapted geometries and high-performance diamond coatings or cutting tools equipped with PCD.